When you are downloading or sharing files online, there is a good chance that one of them will be in the form of a zip file.

 If you have ever downloaded a file (or multiple files) from the internet, there is a good chance that it was in the form of a zip file.

 While the name might suggest that the content is only one file, a zip file can contain multiple files and folders.
 In fact, most zip files will undoubtedly contain many files and folders.
 Zip files are the best way to send multiple documents, even if those documents exist in numerous file types.

 A zip file is an envelope where you can slip all sorts of files so they stay together in transit.
 Rather than sending multiple files, you only need to send one zip.

 A zip file can contain PDFs, docs, JPEGs, or any other files you can think of.
 Ultimately, it's just a simple way of compressing files into a tiny package for easy sending.

 Have you ever wondered what a .zip file is, and whether or not it’s a useful thing to have?
 Well, here’s the pros and cons of zip files so you can determine if they’re right for your needs.

-Pros: Zip files are particularly useful if you’re sending large files over the internet, as they can be used to compress the files into a much smaller size.
+Pros: Zip files are particularly useful if you’re sending large files over the internet, as they can be used to zip files into a much smaller size.
 This makes it much faster to transfer them, as well as save space on your computer.
 In addition, it’s much easier to share a zip file than sending multiple files one by one.